-A strong sense of heritage and local action has allowed the Pascagoula River to remain the largest unimpeded main stem river in the lower 48 states.
+A strong sense of heritage and local action has allowed the Pascagoula River to remain one of the the largest undammed rivers in the lower 48 states.

 Specific conservation targets in the Pascagoula River Watershed:

 - Spawning areas: Anadromous fish such as Gulf sturgeon (Acipenser oxyrhynchus), Alabama shad (Alosa alabamae) and striped bass (Morone saxatilis) migrate from the saltwater of the Gulf Coast into the freshwater of the Pascagoula River to spawn.

 - Pearl darter (Percina aurora): This rare, small fish is only found in the Pascagoula River drainage and the Pearl River drainage areas and nowhere else.